pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process applications have a policy, that responds to domain events by executing commands.

-In the code below, the Reservations process responds to new orders by creating a reservation.
-The Orders process responds to new reservations by setting as order as reserved.
-The Payments process responds by making a payment when as orders is reserved.
-The Orders process responds to new payments by setting an order as paid.
+In the code below, the Reservations process responds to new orders, by creating a reservation.
+The Orders process responds to new reservations, by setting an order as reserved.

+The Payments process responds when as order is reserved, by making a payment.
+The Orders process responds to new payments, by setting an order as paid.

 The library's ``Process`` class is a subclass of the library's ``SimpleApplication`` class.